IvanCheng1/Orchestra-Players-Agency/README.md

 ### Models
 * Concerts with attributes title, style and concert date
 * Players with attributes name, years of experience and instrument
+* Orchestra - an association table with concert id and player id

 ### Roles
 * Assistant